Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

-Table \ref{table-2} gives the summary of optimal binary linear LRCs with disjoint local repair groups whose minimum distance is $6$.
-We also list the result of Theorem~\ref{tm:op-l} and Theorem~\ref{th4:l}.
-The comparison of the number of the disjoint local repair group has shown that optimal binary LRC with wider range of parameters can be obtained from Theorem~\ref{tm:op-l}.
-Here, $\mu_{2}(m, 2b)$ denotes the size of a maximum partial $2b$-spread in $\mathbb{F}_{2}^{m}$. {
+Table \ref{table-2} gives the summary of $k$-optimal binary linear LRCs with disjoint local repair groups whose minimum distance $d\geq6$.
+We also list results of Theorem~\ref{tm:op-l} and Theorem~\ref{th4:l}.
+The comparison of the number of the disjoint local repair groups illustrates that $k$-optimal binary linear LRCs with a wider range of parameters can be obtained from Theorem~\ref{tm:op-l}.
+Here, $\mu_{2}(m, 2b)$ denotes the size of a maximum partial $2b$-spread in $V_m$. {